cersonsky-lab/AniSOAP/README.md

   <img src="https://codecov.io/gh/cersonsky-lab/anisoap/branch/main/graph/badge.svg?token=UZJPJG34SM" />
 </a>

+AniSOAP is a Python library for creating descriptors of chemical systems suitable for machine learning use.
+This project aims to extend the popular Smooth Overlap of Atomic Positions (SOAP) descriptors to coarse-grained systems consisting of aspherical particles with anisotropic interactions.

 ## Warning!

 While technically complete, AniSOAP is in beta mode, and subject to new changes regularly.